curl/everything-curl/internals/tests/file-format.md

 ### `<datacheck [mode="text"] [nonewline="yes"]>`
 if the data is sent but this is what should be checked afterwards.
-If `nonewline=yes` is set, runtests will cut off the trailing newline from the data before comparing with the one actually received by the client.
+If `nonewline=yes` is set, runtests cuts off the trailing newline from the data before comparing with the one actually received by the client.

 Use the `mode="text"` attribute if the output is in text mode on platforms that have a text/binary difference.